-Those with Path-concordant virtues who may seek nothing at all, Even though residing in another king's realm, e.
-On the Character of Those Facilitating Dharma-Related Endeavors 022

-Should be treated equally in bestowing offerings,

-Regardless of whether they abide here or there.
+Those with Path-concordant virtues who may seek nothing at all, Even though residing in another king's realm, Should be treated equally in bestowing offerings, Regardless of whether they abide here or there.

-In all matters associated with the Dharma,

-One should delegate responsibility to vigorous persons

-Free of covetousness, intelligent, wise, devoted to goodness,

-Not intrusive in the domain of Dharma, and fearful of misdeeds.
+In all matters associated with the Dharma, One should delegate responsibility to vigorous persons Free of covetousness, intelligent, wise, devoted to goodness, Not intrusive in the domain of Dharma, and fearful of misdeeds.

-f.
-On Character and Competence of Ministers, Officials, and Such 023a

-[Officials must] comprehend right discourse, act from goodness, Behave congenially, maintain purity from all four standpoints, Speak with eloquence, remain invulnerable to timidity, Be of superior lineage, and be able to uphold moral strictures.
+[Officials must] comprehend right discourse, act from goodness, Behave congenially, maintain purity from all four standpoints,121 Speak with eloquence, remain invulnerable to timidity, Be of superior lineage, and be able to uphold moral strictures.